Robust Trajectory Tracking of Autonomous Surface Vehicle via Lie Algebraic Online MPC: Introduction

 Multiple approaches have been put forward to alleviate the computational burden.
 In~\cite{liu2020computationally}, MPC with projection neural network performs efficient constrained optimization problems with parallel computational capability.
 In~\cite{annamalai2015robust}, adaptive MPC leverages multiple approximated linear models to simplify the calculation.
 Another approach is to achieve geometric control~\cite{ghaffari2022progress}, based on a Lie group framework, to exploit symmetry in the problem.
 In this concept, Lie Algebraic MPC (Lie-MPC) is proposed~\cite{teng2022error}, and applied on ASV~\cite{jang2023convex}.
 Lie-MPC reduces computation time, making online learning for non-linear hydrodynamics applicable to ASV.

-In parallel, several ways of online learning have been proposed.
+In parallel, several online learning methods have been proposed.
 In~\cite{tu2019adaptive}, a neural network–based adaptive module is incorporated into a model‐based controller to compensate for large wave forces.
 In~\cite{o2022neural},the Deep Neural Network (DNN) is first trained offline to learn the model dynamics, then it is updated online to fit unknown disturbances.
-Similarly, in~\cite{peng2023online}, a DNN is used to learn the system dynamics, and an Extended State Observer (ESO) measures error and makes up for residual dynamics estimation, combining them in a new control law.
+Similarly, in~\cite{peng2023online}, a DNN is used to learn the system dynamics, and an Extended State Observer (ESO) measures error and makes up for residual dynamics estimation in the kinematic control law.

 However, these neural‐network approaches generally require GPU resources for offline pre‐training on large datasets, which increases computational cost.
 Moreover, like in~\cite{peng2023online}, the online-learning pipeline is used to directly change the system dynamics, making it difficult to generalize across different system setups.
 In~\cite{zhou2025simultaneous}, all disturbances are unified into a single locally Lipschitz term within the MPC dynamics and estimated through feature-based modeling.
 While this approach has been demonstrated on aerial vehicles and shown to reduce computational burden, its applicability to ASVs and its interaction with a Lie-MPC controller remain unexplored.